10 common restructuring mistakes to avoid

 We’ve seen plenty of restructure processes come unstuck because what the employer thought was in individual employment agreements wasn’t what they actually contained.

-Before you consider proposing any structural changes, look at people’s employment agreements, the job description, and any other agreed-to provisions in the case of redundancy (notice period, compensation etc.).
+So before you consider proposing any structural changes, take a close look at your employees’ agreements, the job description, and any other agreed-to provisions in the case of redundancy (notice period, compensation etc.).

 Keep all job descriptions up-to-date so they reflect the reality of the role.
 This is not only important if you are proposing to disestablish roles but also if you propose adjusting their duties.